The leaves are changing here in New England, which means the holiday season is nearly upon us.

 Your preheader text acts as a second subject line allowing you to further entice your reader to open your email.

-Here’s an example of a holiday email header from our client, Body Time:
+Here’s an example of a holiday email header from Constant Contact client, A&J King:

 2. A holly, jolly email body